One Day in Ostuni Itinerary (for First-Time Visitors!)

 Even though Ostuni is not directly on the coast, it is only a few miles inland and every day, fresh fish is delivered to the city from the coastal towns.

-This means that the restaurants in the town are able to utilize both the fruits of the sea and the surrounding lands to create dang-near-perfect Ostuni dishes.
+This means that the restaurants in the town can utilize both the fruits of the sea and the surrounding lands to create dang-near-perfect Ostuni dishes.

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views